Ivo-Evans/lessons/002-mathematical-operators.md

 -21 % 5 // -1
 ```

 So what's up? -21 / 5 is -4.2.
-Ruby, performing a _modulo_ operation, subtracts 0.8 from each -4.2, and then multiplies the result by 5 to make 4.
-JavaScript subtracts -0.2 from each -4.2 (to make them -4) and then multiplies -0.2 by 5, to make -1.
+Ruby, performing a _modulo_ operation, subtracts 0.8 from each -4.2 to make -5, and then multiplies what it subtracted by 5, to make 4.
+JavaScript, performaing a remainder operation, subtracts -0.2 from each -4.2 (to make them -4) and then multiplies what _it_ subtracted by 5, to make -1.

 ## == - an assertion of equality - really a logical relationship